TezBaydu/Milestone-Project-2-Holiday/TEST.md

                 * google.maps.event.addListener(marker, 'click', function () {
                 * Code relies on two variables 'marker' and 'infoWindow' and they are dependant so they can't be defined outside the loop.
             * google
-                *Goole maps defined and i reliant for google maps to work
+                * Goole maps defined and is reliant for google maps to work

 [Back to top ⇧](#top)